wp-plugins/easy-digital-downloads/readme.txt

 Tags: download, downloads, e-store, eshop, digital downloads, e-downloads, ecommerce, e commerce, e-commerce, selling, wp-ecommerce, wp ecommerce, mordauk, Pippin Williamson, pippinsplugins
 Requires at least: 3.2
 Tested up to: 3.4.1
-Stable Tag: 1.2
+Stable Tag: 1.2.1

 Sell digital downloads through WordPress with this complete digital downloads management plugin

 == Description ==

 Selling digital downloads is something that not a single one of the large WordPress ecommerce plugins has ever gotten really right.
 This plugin aims to fix that.
-Instead of focusing on providing every single feature under the sun, Easy Digital Downloads trys to provide only the ones that you really need.
+Instead of focusing on providing every single feature under the sun, Easy Digital Downloads tries to provide only the ones that you really need.
 It aims to make selling digital downloads through WordPress easy, and complete.

 **Follow this plugin on [Git Hub](https://github.com/pippinsplugins/Easy-Digital-Downloads)**